nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 in this sequence.
 Run experiments setting the *error* parameter to 25, 50, and 75.
 Calculate the packet loss using the Packet loss equation.
 Repeat each experiment three times.
 Fill the table below with the result of your experiments.
-For example, when *error* is set to 25 in experiment number 1, if you
+For example, when the *error* value is set to 25 in experiment number 1 if you
 received:

     S 1 5 6 7 8 9 10 E

-This means, you received 7 packets, and lost 3.
+This means you received 7 packets and lost 3.
 Your packet loss is 30% (0.3).
 The first row of the table is filled based on this example.
 Add in the values from your own experiment based on your experiment results.
 Discuss with your teammate how the experiment results change as you change the value  of the *error* variable.

 | **Error value** | **Experiment no.** | **Packets received**| **Packet loss** |
 |-----------------|:-------------------|:---------------|:-----------------|